mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 1. Select the colorize mask tool.
 2. Tick the layer you're using.
-3. Paint the colors your want to use on the colorize mask
+3. Paint the colors you want to use on the colorize mask
 4. Click update to see the results:

 .. image:: /images/en/flat-coloring/Krita_filling_lineart10.png
     :alt: coloring with colorize mask

 When you are satisfied, |mouseright| the colorize mask, and go to :menuselection:`Convert --> Paint Layer`.
 This will turn the colorize mask to a generic paint layer.
-Then, you can fix the last issues by aking the line art semi-transparent and painting the flaws away with a pixel art brush.
+Then, you can fix the last issues by making the line art semi-transparent and painting the flaws away with a pixel art brush.

 .. image:: /images/en/flat-coloring/Krita_filling_lineart11.png
     :alt: result from the colorize mask

-Then, when you are done, split the layers via :menuselection:`Layers --> Split --> Split Layer`.
-There's a few options you can choose, but the following should be fine:
+Then, when you are done, split the layers via :menuselection:`Layer --> Split --> Split Layer`.
+There are a few options you can choose, but the following should be fine:

 .. image:: /images/en/flat-coloring/Krita_filling_lineart12.png
     :alt: slitting colors into islands